-We have audited the balance sheet of the Minnesota Workers' Compensation Assigned Risk Plan (the Plan) as of December 31, 2007 and 2006, and the related statements of operations and comprehensive income, changes in policyholders' surplus, and cash flows for the years then ended.
-These financial statements are the responsibility of the Plan Administrator.
+We have audited the balance sheet of the Minnesota Workers' Compensation Assigned Risk Plan (the Plan) as of December 31, 2008 and 2007, and the related statements of operations and comprehensive income (loss), changes in policyholders' surplus, and cash flows for the years then ended.
+These financial statements are the responsibility of the plan administrator.
 Our responsibility is to express an opinion on these financial statements based on our audits.